dumlutimuralp/antrea-packet-walks/part_b/README.md

 Basically this flow is the service to backend1 pod communication.
 In Section 4.8 the kube-proxy managed iptables NAT rule DNATed backendsvc IP (10.104.65.133) to backend1 pod IP (10.222.1.47).

-At this stage, the current flow has the following values in the Ethernet and IP headers.
+At this stage, the current flow come backs to OVS on the antrea-gw0 port (right after it got processed by iptables rules) and it has the following values in the Ethernet and IP headers.

 - Source IP = 10.222.1.48 (frontend pod IP)
 - Destination IP = 10.222.1.47 (backend1 pod IP)